Screenshot API vs Puppeteer vs Playwright: Which Should You Use?

 Cons

-- Infrastructure overhead — You need servers with enough RAM (each Chrome instance uses 100–300MB)
+- Infrastructure overhead — Servers need enough RAM (each Chrome instance uses 100–300MB)

 - Browser crashes — Zombie processes, memory leaks, and timeout failures are common